euphwes/montecarlo-assignment/readme.md

 TODO

+skipped some unit tests (config, app setup in init), limited by time and felt like it was more valuable to write tests for the core business logic

 timestamp for metrics not established until all metrics are collected, for simplicity possibly timestamp each metric as the latest data is pulled